Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 There is a natural formation in the price of the CryptoCommodity.
 This currency will growth a long the issuer is providing value to the society.
 If the provider denies to provide value, the CryptoCommodity will shrink and will be replaced by another CryptoCommodity.
 This will guarantee a natural selection in the value provision and a environment of wealth.

-By using the CryptoCommodity a barebone of the marketplace, by extract the economic value of the asset it will be able to provide some benefit into the community. first it will make a fully featured currency which will empower the community.
+By using the CryptoCommodity a heartbit of the marketplace, by extract the economic value of the asset it will be able to provide some benefit into the community. first it will make a fully featured currency which will empower the community.

 <table>
   <tr>